 Who is Chris Pareja?

-My current businesses include B2B Power Exchange and LeadGenaires.
-They are both focused on making it easier for businesses to find and close new business opportunities – generating more money for themselves and the communities where they operate.
-Both ventures also help me keep my fingers on the pulse of the business community – not only locally, but also nationally and internationally.
+All of my ventures have focused on making it easier for businesses to find and close new business opportunities – generating more money for themselves and the communities where they operate.
+They also help me keep my fingers on the pulse of the business community – not only locally, but also nationally and internationally.

 I became involved in politics several years ago during the healthcare debates.
 I started by speaking out at town hall meetings and when I felt the citizen’s concerns were falling on deaf ears, decided to run for U.S. House of Representatives.
 With less than 10% of the resources available to me that my competitors brought to bear, I received nearly 22% of the vote.

 During that campaign, I began to hear many concerns from citizens about issues that were much more local.
 I heard about property rights being violated, taxes being raised for political as opposed to practical reasons, nonsensical rezoning and communities being transformed to the dismay of the inhabitants of those neighborhoods being impacted.
 I continued to speak alongside and build alliances amongst these groups and have been actively involved in building coalitions from across the political spectrum to right these wrongs or protect citizens from these initiatives harming communities in the first place.